larrylai0121/ponddy-website-ai/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: Ponddy Coffee
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Support sustainable coding while enjoying a cup
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Why this template?
   text: >-
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans